 Each robot carries a particular set of sensors that scan the seas for specific missions.
-For instance, the Sunrise project conducted a few testbeds, including a search for lost shipping containers in a harbor in Portugal and the exploration of the Sicily seafloor, looking for Roman marble columns.
+For instance, the Sunrise project conducted a few testbeds.
+One of them was a search for lost shipping containers in a harbor in Portugal.
+Another one was the exploration of the Sicily seafloor, looking for Roman marble columns.
 To do so, the researchers plunged several drones in one area and let them search for particular objects.
-The drones’ on-board sauna devices emitted pulses of sounds, listened for echoes, and communicated with each other, just like marine mammals and sharks do.
+The drones’ on-board sauna devices emitted pulses of sounds and listened for echoes.
+They communicated with each other, just like marine mammals and sharks do.
 By working together, they can gather more information and cover more space in a short time.

 But how does acoustic communication between seabots work exactly?
 The vehicles talk to each other underwater using a range of frequencies.
-They transmit data to a control center on the ground, such as their exact positions, and some environmental factors – like the temperature and the chemical composition of the water.
+They transmit data to a control center on the ground, such as their exact positions, and some environmental factors.
+For example, the temperature and the chemical composition of the water.

-The control center, as its name suggests it, controls the submarines, gives them directional instructions, and monitors them almost in real time with the use of acoustic channels when they are underwater and radio when they are at the surface.
+The control center, as its name suggests it, controls the submarines.
+It gives them directional instructions.
+It also monitors them almost in real time with the use of acoustic channels when they are underwater and radio when they are at the surface.

-Sunrise had to create its own language to allow these very different devices to be able to talk to each other and make the whole system completely interoperable.
-Called Janus Esperanto 3.0, it is the first integrated submarine acoustic communication standard.
-The system has been tested on a dozen different devices, including surface robots, autonomous underwater vehicles, and underwater nodes with different sensing capabilities running various middleware.
+Sunrise had to create its own language to allow these very different devices to be able to talk to each other.
+They had to make the whole system completely interoperable.
+Janus Esperanto 3.0 is the first integrated submarine acoustic communication standard.
+The system has been tested on a dozen different devices.
+This includes surface robots, autonomous underwater vehicles, and underwater nodes with different sensing capabilities running various middleware.

-A testbed was also set up on the North East coast of the United States, through the Nu Monet (Northeastern University Marine Observatory NETwork) project, funded by the National Science Foundation (NSF) and led by Stefano Basagni, Associate Professor in Electrical and Computer Engineering at Northeastern University in Boston, Massachusetts.
+A testbed was also set up on the North East coast of the United States.
+This was through the Nu Monet (Northeastern University Marine Observatory NETwork) project, funded by the National Science Foundation (NSF).
+Stefano Basagni led the project.
+He is an Associate Professor in Electrical and Computer Engineering at Northeastern University in Boston, Massachusetts.
 He told us, “These testbeds formed a ‘federation’ as they are all controllable remotely and uniformly, with tasks that can be assigned to their devices through the Sunrise Gate, accessible and usable as if it was a web-based video game.”

 “Among the main and most innovative characteristics of the Sunrise systems we can mention its stability in the face of changing networking events, adaptability to time and space varying environmental conditions and self-learning, he also mentioned.
 It is paramount to define systems that allow data to travel to their intended destination safely and soundly, independently of the frequent sub-surface mutating events.
 Sunrise has also fostered the development of a framework implementing cyber-secure communications, enabling secure data transfer as it happens in terrestrial networks.”